Law of obligations: History

-Definition
+Institutes

 Justinian first defines an obligation (obligatio) in his Institutes, Book 3, section 13 as "a legal bond, with which we are bound by necessity of performing some act according to the laws of our State."
-He further separates the law of obligations into contracts, delicts, quasi-contracts, and quasi-delicts.
+He further separates the law of obligations into contracts (ex contractu), delicts (ex delicto or ex maleficio), and those not classifiable as contractual or delictual (ex variis causarum figuris), namely quasi-contracts (quasi ex contractu) and quasi-delicts (quasi ex delicto or quasi ex maleficio).